-Kirstie Alley plays Broadway star Madison "Maddie" Banks in TV Land's upcoming original sitcom "Kirstie" and will also executive produce the series.
-The show premieres on the network on Wednesday, December 4th at 10pm ET/PT.
+Kirstie Alley plays Broadway star Madison "Maddie" Banks in TV Land's original sitcom "Kirstie."

 Kirstie has emerged as one of the great actresses of her generation, proving time and again that she is capable of great depth and range, as well as possessing a comedic timing second to none.
 Her work in television has earned her six Golden Globe ® and eight Emmy ® Award nominations.
 She has won a Golden Globe, two Emmys and two People's Choice Awards.

 In 2005, Kirstie co-wrote and starred in Showtime's critically acclaimed comedy "Fat Actress."
 She also played the title character in the NBC sitcom "Veronica's Closet" and served as executive producer for the series.
 In 1994, Kirstie showcased her dramatic range starring in the CBS TV movie "David's Mother," for which she won her second Emmy.
 In 1987, Kirstie joined the cast of the long-running hit NBC sitcom " Cheers ." as the neurotic Rebecca Howe.
 She received critical accolades and won both an Emmy for Outstanding Lead Actress in a Comedy Series and a Golden Globe for Best Performance by an Actress in a TV Series, Comedy or Musical in 1991 for her work in that role.